khoa-ho/AIND-Sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: In addition to the elimination technique and only-choice technique, we employ the naked-twins technique to reduce the search space for each box.
-All three techniques are applied repetitively on the sudoku until no changes can be made, then we use the search tecnique to further reduce the search space.
+All three techniques are applied repetitively on the sudoku until no changes can be made, then we use the search technique to further reduce the search space.
+Also, besides the normal units, we also need to add in the two diagonal units to the unit list.

 ### Install